-While the threat of flooding on low-lying parts of the city posed by extreme weather has often dominated the conversation around New York’s climate resilience, last week’s storm served as a reminder of just how unprepared the whole city is.
-To discuss the city’s greatest weaknesses and what can be done to address them, City & State reached out to climate experts and activists including Jeffrey Raven, associate professor in the graduate program in urban and regional design at New York Institute of Technology; Eddie Bautista, executive director of the New York City Environmental Justice Alliance; Robert Freudenberg, vice president of energy and environment at the Regional Plan Association; Anthony Rogers-Wright, director of environmental justice at New York Lawyers for the Public Interest; and Julie Tighe, president of the New York League of Conservation Voters.
+Amid these calls for action to address climate change, environmental experts and advocates continue to press for concrete steps.
+To discuss the city’s greatest weaknesses in the face of more extreme weather and flooding – and what can be done to address them – City & State reached out to climate experts and activists including Jeffrey Raven, associate professor in the graduate program in urban and regional design at New York Institute of Technology; Eddie Bautista, executive director of the New York City Environmental Justice Alliance; Robert Freudenberg, vice president of energy and environment at the Regional Plan Association; Anthony Rogers-Wright, director of environmental justice at New York Lawyers for the Public Interest; and Julie Tighe, president of the New York League of Conservation Voters.

 Responses have been edited for length and clarity.